3intermute/ramiel/README.txt

 2. subsequent boots:
-2.3 ramiel patches secureboot check in LoadImage to chainload unsigned malicious driver 2.4 ramiel prevents oprom from being mapped into memory by linux kernel 2.5 ramiel loads the malicious driver from NVRAM
+2.3 ramiel patches secureboot check in LoadImage to chainload unsigned malicious driver 2.4 ramiel prevents oprom from being mapped into memory by linux kernel 2.5 chainloader loads the malicious driver from NVRAM

 misc: